 Even if you don’t consider yourself a flower child, who doesn’t appreciate the message of peace and love that grew out of 1960s hippie culture in San Francisco (and NYC)?
 The culture surrounding the hippie movement of the ’60s had a huge influence on the city — one that you can still feel today.
-Even if you don’t have flowers in your hair, you’ll still appreciate this guide to SF for hippies — or hippies at heart.
+You don’t need to have flowers in your hair to appreciate this guide to SF for hippies — or hippies at heart.

 A brief history of hippies in San Francisco